Woman's Foreign Missionary Society of the Methodist Episcopal Church

 The WFMS of the MEC was founded in the Tremont Street Methodist Episcopal Church, in Boston, Massachusetts, March 1869, and incorporated under the laws of the State of New York in 1884.
-Its fields of operation included: Europe (Bulgaria, Italy, France); Latin America (Mexico); South America (Argentine Republic, Peru, Uruguay); Asia (British Malaysia, China, Chosen/Korea, India, Japan); Africa (Algeria, Angola, Portuguese East Africa, Rhodesia, Tunis); and Oceania (Phillippine Islands).
+Its fields of operation included: Europe (Bulgaria, Italy, France); Latin America (Mexico, Argentina, Peru, Uruguay); Asia (Malaysia, China, Korea, India, Japan, The Philippines); and Africa (Algeria, Angola, Portuguese East Africa, Rhodesia, Tunis).

 History

-The WMFS was organized in the Tremont Street MEC, Boston, in March 1869 by eight women who responded to a call sent to thirty churches.
+WMFS was organized in March 1869 at the Tremont Street Methodist Episcopal Church in Boston, by eight women who responded to a call sent to thirty churches.
 The eight founders were, Mrs. Lewis Flanders; Mrs. Thomas Kingsbury; Mrs. William B. Merrill; Lois Lee Parker; Mrs. Thomas A. Rich; Mrs. H.J.
 Stoddard; Mrs. William Butler (Clementina Rowe Butler); and Mrs. P.T.
 Taylor.
 A window in the Tremont Street Church commemorates the event and preserves their names.

 The first public meeting of the society was held in the Bromfield Street MEC, May 26, 1869.
 The discussion was quickly followed by decisive action.
 At a business meeting held by the women at the close of the public occasion, it was voted to raise money to send as a missionary to India, Isabella Thoburn, sister of Bishop James Mills Thoburn.
 An appeal for a medical woman soon followed.
 As a result of prompt and efficient measures to procure funds, the services of Isabella Thoburn and of Clara Swain, M.D., were secured.

 These two women sailed from New York City for India, via England, on November 3, 1869, reaching their destination early in January, 1870.
 They were cordially received, and soon entered upon their work, Thoburn organizing schools and superintending the work of Bible readers, and Swain's medical ability gaining for her admission to many places that were closed to others.
 This society sent to India, China, Korea, and Japan the first woman medical missionary ever received in those countries.

 By 1903, its 34th year, it had 265 missionaries carrying on its work in India, China, Japan, Korea, Africa, Bulgaria, Italy, South America, Mexico, and the Philippines, by means of women's colleges, high schools, seminaries, hospitals, dispensaries, day schools, and "settlement work".

 Its receipts during the first year were US$4,546, and in the year 1903, US$491,091, with a total from the beginning of US$6,850,853.
 Six branches were organized the first year.
 By 1903, there were eleven, the first being the New England, and the eleventh being the Columbia River Branch.